MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/responsive-search-ad.md

 ## <a name="description"></a>Description
 The list of descriptions that Bing can use to optimize the ad layout.

-To maximize impressions across all ad formats the descriptions might not always be shown in your ad
+To maximize impressions across all ad formats the descriptions might not always be shown in your ad.

 Unless you pin one of the descriptions to a specific position, Bing will optimize the ad layout dynamically with the best headlines and descriptions for the user's search query.